Takeaways from Blanche’s House testimony: ‘Anti-weaponization’ fund is over, ban on Trump tax audits remains

 A massive GOP immigration funding bill has been stalled in the Senate after Republicans revolted over the fund — with many especially anxious over the potential for January 6, 2021, rioters to get payouts.

-Many Republicans are now spending Tuesday night reading over the fine print to see whether Blanche’s remarks are enough.
+Now that the Justice Department is abandoning the fund, Senate GOP leaders are pressing for a vote as soon as Wednesday to advance the $70 billion bill to fund Trump’s immigration enforcement priorities, according to GOP sources.

-If enough are convinced, Senate GOP leaders believe they can begin advancing their big immigration funding bill in the coming days.
-But that could all be derailed, with rank-and-file frustration at the White House still high.
-GOP senators have been pressing for clarity and specifics from the Trump administration over the fund.
+But the bill could still be derailed, with rank-and-file frustration at the White House still high.
 It’s not yet clear if a critical mass of Republicans are willing to move ahead.

 Senate Majority Leader John Thune was asked if he has spoken to his hold outs since the Blanche testimony.